vicen007/git-cheat-sheet/README.md

 # Developing on an NMCI Box
 If developing on an NMCI box and you're on the NMCI VPN, you'll need to change your proxy settings.

+### If using the command prompt (Windows)
-If using command prompt, everytime you open a new command prompt window copy and paste the following to use the west coast proxy settings:
+If using command prompt, every time you open a new command prompt window copy and paste the following to use the west coast proxy settings:
 ```bash
 npm config set proxy http://nmciproxyb1:8080
 npm config set https-proxy http://nmciproxyb1secure:8443